 Podcast Episode 4: This is Sanne De Block

 Thrilled to bring you the next episode of the This is Reportage Podcast!
 For Episode 4 we have the brilliant Sanne De Block from Antwerp, Belgium.
 Sanne has won a staggering 17 Awards (11 Reportage and 6 Story Awards), and is currently ranked third in the world in terms of Lifetime Awards.
+She really is one of the best wedding photographers in Belgium.
 The things we talk about in the episode include:

 her childhood, how she wanted to be anything but a photographer (!), her original inspiration, studying photography in college, being the ‘Master of Party’, creating on the fly, documentary wedding photography tips, the story behind one of her specific Reportage Awards, lying on the ground for a reason, Game of Thrones, her one-eyed cat, Doc Day, nerves, hating the business-side, having a strong community of Belgium wedding photographers, Story Award tips, what being succesful means to her, capturing the First Dance, the most challenging part of our job, composition, light and moment, the future, and more…